Overview of Australia’s aid program to Bangladesh

 Please read Direct Aid Program: Bangladesh Guidelines below to find out more about the eligibility criteria, funding arrangements and application procedures.

 Projects are expected to be self-sustainable and oriented towards self-help.
 Submissions should demonstrate a commitment on the part of the local authorities and/or people who will be the beneficiaries to implement the activities and sustain them.
 Projects that will offer direct and immediate benefits to target groups will be given preference.

-The DAP contribution towards each project will be limited to approximately AUD60,000 over one or two years.
+The Australian contribution towards each project will be limited to approximately AUD 60,000 over one year.